 To receive our world of travel and style delivered straight to your inbox.

-On the residential front, GRAS has also proven that, instead of rejecting the past, they see the quality in traditional design, materials and crafts.
-Their work on Kyle House in the Scottish Highlands, winner of the Architecture at the Scottish Design Awards 2020, reflects that beautifully.
-The stone and lime plaster house’s skeleton remains in perfect harmony with the highland wilderness around it.
+Kyle House in the Scottish Highlands, winner of the Architecture at the Scottish Design Awards 2020, reflects that beautifully.
+The stone and lime plaster house's skeleton remains in perfect harmony with the highland wilderness around it.
 On the inside, GRAS is a luxurious hideaway designed with quality, detail and durable materials in mind.
 Using stone, timber, metal and glass, GRAS create living spaces that are contemporary and simple, an interior that radiates comfort and calm.
-They’ve also appealed to local craftsmen to imbue the place with a sense of continuity: the locally mined stone was used, the lead and slate utilized in traditional ways.
+They've also appealed to local craftsmen to imbue the place with a sense of continuity: the locally mined stone was used, the lead and slate utilised in traditional ways.
 Further projects in Scotland's Highlands include Killiehuntly Farmhouse and Kinloch Estate.